 “I would say students just seem a lot more stressed out than they used to,” Garfin said.
 “And a lot of students have been able to capitalize on their strengths and have used some of these challenges to inspire their own contribution to society in the world.”

-According to the National Library of Medicine, heightened levels of stress weaken the immune system, which not only increase one’s likelihood of being exposed to COVID-19 but also reduce the immune system’s ability to fight the virus.
+According to the National Library of Medicine, heightened levels of stress weaken the immune system, which not only increases one’s likelihood of being exposed to COVID-19 but also reduces the immune system’s ability to fight the virus.

 “The feelings of uncertainty that were inherent in the pandemic, and still are, were really amplified during the beginning stages,” Rosenfeld said.
 “When you’re in college, … the whole formation of your identity, your values and your goals, whether they’re just goals within college or beyond, … these are all things that are creating a sense of uncertainty.”

-Daniel Eisenberg, a healthy policy and management professor, said the pandemic contributed to a significant, but not massive, increase in mental illness diagnoses.
+Daniel Eisenberg, a health policy and management professor, said the pandemic contributed to a significant increase in mental illness diagnoses.

 “We see about twice as many students that are reporting symptoms of depression or anxiety, … but there’s also a positive trend to that,” Eisenberg said.
 “Students are reporting that they’re using mental health services, which typically includes therapy or medication, so that there is an expansion of access to health care.”

 For some Bruins, media and news coverage of the pandemic may have also affected their psychological well-being.